Who Said Photography

 The Meaning of ISO?

-ISO is an abbreviation for International Organization for Standardization, a worldwide organization that develops international standards.
+International Organization for Standardization, a worldwide organization that develops international standards.
 The ISO 9000 family of standards is designed to help companies improve processes, products, and services.

 What is ISO Digital Noise?